 Several years ago (oh gee, time does fly), I wrote about tinting translucent polymer clay with alcohol inks.
-It’s a very effective way to make intensely colored polymer clay without losing the translucency.
-It’s also a simple way of creating colors for faux glass effects, and is the basis for three of the five projects in my Faux Glass Effects Tutorial.
+It’s a very effective way to make intensely colored polymer clay without losing translucency.
+It’s also a simple way of creating colors for faux glass effects.
 But is it the only way you can color translucent clay?
 As it turns out, no!
 You can use all sorts of pigments and paints and powders to color and tint translucent polymer clay.
 But do these all give the same results?
 Will they all be clear?
 No, they won’t.
 Here’s what happened when I tested 11 different art materials to explore coloring translucent Premo.

 What Can You Use to Color Polymer Clay?